PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 call slots, arguments, captures, repetition, and outer boundaries first.
 Keep verification sequential and minimal, commit and push coherent checkpoints, and do not create a pull request.

+## Terminal slice/concat recovery orchestration characterization: completed state

+The 37-line `_run_terminal_slice_concat_layout_recovery_sequence` remains
+unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session, contains no control flow or local pass-state scope, and has fourteen ordered call slots.
+Thirteen slots resolve to existing module owners; only `_run_channel_slice_pad_mul_layout_pass_cluster` remains a lowerer-local composite dependency.

+The focused
+`test_flatbuffer_direct_terminal_slice_concat_recovery_orchestration.py`
+freezes every call and positional/keyword argument, including six layout-aware owners and the final layout/diagnostics cleanup.
+It also proves both outer invocations remain zero-argument top-level boundaries.
+Both share the same preceding channel-slice/MulAdd call, but only the earlier predecessor receives layout state, and their following calls remain the boundary QDQ/concat and slice-pre/post owners respectively.

+Validation completed sequentially as follows:

+- focused terminal slice/concat characterization: `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 17.20s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 9.72s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, map the thirteen direct slots to their current module callables and introduce a frozen ModelIR/layout/diagnostics context with the single channel- slice/pad/mul callback plus fourteen stable IDs.
+Prove every builder argument and instrumented order before switching the historical helper, preserve both outer boundaries, validate sequentially, commit and push, and do not create a pull request.